mahendrabairagi/DeeplensWorkshop/SageMaker lab/README.md

 ![Alt text](../screenshots/jupyter_dashboard_3.png)

-Next, click on "SSD_Face_Detection_SageMaker_Endpoint.ipynb" to open up the notebook.
+Next, click on "SSD_Object_Detection_SageMaker_v3nb" to open up the notebook.
 You should now be looking at a Jupyter notebook:

 ![Alt text](../screenshots/jupyter_notebook_0.png)